GentRoyal/outreachy-contributions/README.md

 The Ersilia Compound Embeddings model on the other hand has lower NPV (55.81%) but higher specificity (63.16%), meaning it's better at correctly identifying drugs that are not blockers compared.

-Using my trade-off, I would give priority to minimizing the risk of missing a dangerous hERG blocker, so I’d choose the Ersilia Compound Embeddings model.
+Using my trade-off, I gave priority to minimizing the risk of missing a dangerous hERG blocker, so I chose the Ersilia Compound Embeddings model.
 Even though its NPV is lower, its higher specificity makes it better at avoiding the false negative that could lead to serious health risks.

 I expanded my GridSearchCV hyperparemeters, and I got a better metric in terms of the [ROC AUC](https://github.com/GentRoyal/outreachy-contributions/blob/main/data/figures/ersilia_embedding_roc_auc_second.png).
 | Metric          | Train  | Validation   | Test    |